 A fresh discovery with free quality courses recommended by a fellow educator!

-Teacher Academy online courses are run by School Education Gateway.
-They are free and you can learn up-to-date methodology.
+School Education Gateway runs teacher Academy online courses.
+They are free, and you can learn up-to-date methodology.

 Organizations which often offer free webinars and online courses for teachers, hosted by experienced and educated educators: